Unlock the secrets to stunning photos! Get the Free Photography Composition Cheat Sheet →

 By pressing the shutter button, the mirror inside the camera flips up.
 The shutter opens, allowing the lens (light) to instantly hit the imaging sensor (where your photographs are created).

-1. Optical Viewfinder
+1. Optical viewfinder

 DSLRs have an optical viewfinder that shows the actual scene through the lens, which some photographers prefer over electronic viewfinders.

-2. Battery Life
+2. Battery life

 Generally, DSLRs have longer battery life compared to mirrorless cameras, as they don't need to power electronic viewfinders continuously.

-3. Lens Availability
+3. Lens availability

 DSLRs have been around for a long time, so there's a wide range of lenses available, including many older models that are still compatible.

-4. Optical Prowess
+4. Optical prowess

 In terms of sheer optical performance, some high-end DSLR lenses can offer exceptional image quality.

-5. Proven Technology
+5. Proven technology

 Professionals have used DSLRs for many years and have a proven track record of reliability and durability.

-Advantages of Mirrorless Cameras
+Advantages of mirrorless cameras

+On the other hand, mirrorless cameras do not have this mirror mechanism.
 Mirrorless cameras lack an optical viewfinder, which makes their imaging sensor constantly exposed to light.

 So, how do you preview the image?
 Luckily, these cameras have an EVF on the LCD screen on the back of your camera.
+Other notable differences between the two cameras are (but are not limited to):

-1. Electronic Viewfinder (EVF)
+1. Electronic viewfinder (EVF)

 Mirrorless cameras use electronic viewfinders or LCD screens to compose shots.
 An EVF can provide real-time feedback on exposure, white balance, and other settings, giving you a more accurate preview of the final image.

-2. Image Quality
+2. Image quality

+Mirrorless cameras and DSLR cameras are quite close in image quality, given the optimal conditions.
 But this is where you should consider all the various attachments for the DSLR cameras compared to mirrorless cameras.

-3. Camera Size
+3. Camera size

 DSLR cameras are large and heavy, making them less suitable to carry around all day.
+Mirrorless cameras are quite small and light, which is better for carrying around all day.

+But… DSLR cameras and their attachments can boost your photo quality.
 Considering their weight, it may be a wiser choice to bring a few of them or none at all when traveling.

-4. Silent Shooting
+4. Silent shooting

 Mirrorless cameras can often shoot in a silent mode, which can be advantageous for discreet photography in quiet environments.